edkrueger/eco395m/projects/midterm-project.md

 * You’ll have (up to) 6 minutes of Q&A with the class and I.

 ## Individual Requirements - (20 points)
-* You must solve at least two meaningful (GitHub) issues
+* You must solve at least two meaningful (GitHub) issues and the code must be merged into the main branch.
-* You make at least 5 meaningful commits that contribute _code_ to the repo
+* You make at least 5 meaningful commits that contribute _code_ to the repo and the code must be merged into the main branch.
 * You must attend your group’s presentation and all others